nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### P
 1. `parser` - A package which parses the user commands and initialises the necessary topics,subjects or tasks.
-1. `Pass` - A description for a quiz which states that the user passed the quiz.
+1. `Pass` - A description for a quiz which states that the user passed the quiz.Present in the Result class.
 1. PlantUML - Software used to create UML diagrams.
+1. `printScore` - Method in SubjectQuiz and TopicQuiz classes which prints out the score and the incorrect answers from a quiz.

 ### Q
+1. `Quiz` - An abstract class that holds the result, list of flashcards and a list of incorrectAnswers for the SubjectQuiz class and the TopicQuiz class to inherit from.
 1. `quizcard` - Package which contains the Quiz,Result,SubjectQuiz,TopicQuiz classes.
-1. `Quiz` - An Abstract class that holds the result, list of flashcards and a list of incorrectAnswers for the SubjectQuiz class and the TopicQuiz class to inherit from.
-1. `QuizSubjectCommand` - A command which initiates a quiz for a subject.
+1. `QuizSubjectCommand` - A command in the subjectcommand package which initiates a quiz for a subject.
-1. `QuizTopicCommand` - A command which initiates a quiz for a topic.
+1. `QuizTopicCommand` - A command in the topiccommand package which initiates a quiz for a topic.

 ### R
-1. `Result` - A class which stores the marks from a quiz and a description which indicates the performance of the user for that quiz.
-1. `result` - An object of the Result class.
-1. `ResultSubjectCommand` - A command which shows all the results of subjectQuizzes obtained for the subject.
-1. `ResultTopicCommand` - A command which shows all the results of topicQuizzes obtained for the topic.
 1. `RepeatedFlashcardException` - An exception thrown if the user tries to add a flashcard which already exists.
 1. `RepeatedSubjectException` - An exception thrown if the user adds a subect which is already present in the application.
-1. `ResultList` - A class which holds an ArrayList of Results.
 1. `RepeatedTopicException` - An exception thrown if the users adds a topic that is already present in the application.
 1. repo - The repository in Github which holds the revisED project.
+1. `Result` - A class in the quizcard package which stores the marks from a quiz and a description which indicates the performance of the user for that quiz.
+1. `result` - An object of the Result class.
+1. `ResultList` - A class in the list package which holds an ArrayList of Results.
+1. `ResultSubjectCommand` - A command in the subjectcommand package which shows all the results of subjectQuizzes obtained for the subject.
+1. `Revised` - The main class which initiates the whole application.It is also the name of the application.

 ### S
-1. `SubjectQuiz` - Instantiated when the user calls for a quiz on a subject.
+1. `saveTasks`- Method in the Storage class which saves the tasks.
+1. `saveToJson` - Method in the Storage class which saves information in JSON format.
+1.  `saveTopics` - Method in Storage class which saves the topics in the application.
+1. `score` - A variable in the Result class which tracks the score during the quiz.
+1. `setupQuiz` - Method in SubjectQuiz and TopicQuiz class which sets up the quiz by transfering the flashcards.
 1. `Subject` - A class which instantiates the subject object.
 Holds the title of the subject and lists of flashcards, results and topics.
-1. `subjectcommand` - A package which holds the different subjectcommand classes.
 1. `SubjectCommand` - An abstract class that is inherited by all the other SubjectCommand classes in the subjectcommand package.
+1. `subjectcommand` - A package which holds the different Subjectcommand classes.
+1. `subjectexception` - A package which holds the exceptions thrown in the main level.
+1. `SubjectList` - A class in the list package which holds an ArrayList of Subjects.
+1. `SubjectParser` - A class in the parser package which reads the user commands to call the relevant Subject command.
+1. `SubjectQuiz` - A class in quizcard package which initiates a quiz for the subject.
-1. `SorrySubjectCommand` - A command which highlights invalid commands in the main menu.
+1. `SorryFlashcardCommand` - A command in the flashcardcommand package which highlights invalid commands in the topic level.
-1. `SorryTopicCommand` - A command which highlights invalid commands in the subject menu.
+1. `SorrySubjectCommand` - A command in the subjectcommand package which highlights invalid commands in the main level.
-1. `SorryTaskCommand` - A command which highlights invalid commands in the subject menu.
+1. `SorryTaskCommand` - A command in the taskcommand package which highlights invalid commands in the subject level.
-1. `SorryFlashcardCommand` - A command which highlights invalid commands in the topic menu.
+1. `SorryTopicCommand` - A command in the topiccommand package which highlights invalid commands in the subject level.
+1. `Storage` - A class which is saves the data when the user exits the application and loads the data once the user starts the application.
 1. `storage` - A package which holds the Storage class, which is in charge of storing and loading data into the application.
-1. `Storage` - A class which is saves the data when the user exits the application and loads the data once the user starts the application.
+1. `StorageBuilder` - Inner class of storage class and creates storage instances.
 1. `storageexception` - A package which holds the DataLoadingException.
-1. `subjectexception` - A package which holds the exceptions thrown in the main menu.
-1. `SubjectParser` - A class which reads the user commands to call the relevant Subject command.
-1. `SubjectList` - A class which holds an ArrayList of Subjects.
-1. `score` - A variable in the Result class which tracks the score during the quiz.
-1. `setupQuiz` - Method in SubjectQuiz and TopicQuiz class which sets up the quiz by transfering the flashcards.
-1. `StorageBuilder` - Inner class of storage class and creates storage instances.

 ### T
-1. `TopicQuiz` - Instantiated when the user calls for a quiz on a topic.
+1. `Task` - An abstract class in the taskcard package which Todo, Deadline and Event classes inherit from.
 1.  `task` - A package which contains the TaskList class.
-1. `TaskList ` - A class which holds the list of classes.
 1. `taskcard` - Package which contains the task classes.
-1. `Task` - An abstract class which Todo, Deadline and Event classes inherit from.
-1. `Todo` - A class which refers to a task without deadline.Inherits from the Task class.
-1. `Topic` - A class which is instantiated when the user creates the topic.
-Holds the title of the topic, an arraylist of flashcards and an arraylist of results.
-1. `topiccommand` - A package which holds the different topiccommand classes.
-1. `TopicCommand` - An abstract class that is inherited by all the other TopicCommand classes in the topiccommand package.
+1. `TaskCommand` - A  class in the taskcommand package that is inherited by all the other TaskCommand classes in the taskCommand package.
 1. `taskcommand` - A package which holds the different taskcommand classes.
-1. `TaskCommand` - A  class that is inherited by all the other TaskCommand classes in the taskCommand package.
-1. `taskexception` - A package which holds the exceptions related to task operations.
-1. `TaskParser` - A class which reads the user commands to call the relevant task command.
-1. `TopicParser` - A class which reads the user commands to call the relevant topic command.
-1. `TopicList` - A class which holds an ArrayList of Topics.
-1. `TaskList` - A class which holds an ArrayList of Tasks.
 1. `TaskDeadlineException` - An exception thrown if an invalid deadline task is added to the applcation.
 1. `TaskEventException` - An exception thrown if an invalid event task is added to the application.
+1. `taskexception` - A package which holds the exceptions related to task operations.
+1. `TaskList ` - A class in the list package which holds the list of classes.
+1. `TaskList` - A class in the list package which holds an ArrayList of Tasks.
+1. `TaskParser` - A class in the parser package which reads the user commands to call the relevant task command.
 1. `TaskTodoException` - An exception thrown if an invalid todo task is added to the application.
+1. `Todo` - A class in the taskcard package which refers to a task without deadline.Inherits from the Task class.
+1. `Topic` - A class in the card package which is instantiated when the user creates the topic.
+Holds the title of the topic, an arraylist of flashcards and an arraylist of results.
+1. `TopicCommand` - An abstract class in the topiccommand package that is inherited by all the other TopicCommand classes in the topiccommand package.
+1. `topiccommand` - A package which holds the different topiccommand classes.
 1. `topicexception` - A package which holds the exceptions that are related to topic operations.
+1. `TopicList` - A class in the list package which holds an ArrayList of Topics.
+1. `TopicParser` - A class in the parser package which reads the user commands to call the relevant topic command.
+1. `TopicQuiz` - A class in the quizcard package which initiates the quiz for a topic.
 1. `toString` - A method provided by Java to convert the current object into a String.
 This method has been overriden in classes such as Event,Deadline to provide the accurate output .

 ### U
+1. `Ui` - A class which takes care of interaction with the users.
+Prints the correct output to the console.
+1. `ui` - Package which contains the Ui class, in charge of user interactions.
 1.  `updateResult` - Method in Result class which updates the score of a quiz.

 ## Appendix E: Instructions for Manual Testing